-Sarah K. Khan, a two-time Fulbright Scholar (2001-02 & 2014-15), creates multimedia content about food and culture grounded in social justice.
+Sarah K. Khan, a two-time Fulbright Scholar (2001-02 & 2014-15), creates multimedia content about food, culture, women, and migrants grounded in social justice.
 Sarah spent 20 years researching traditional ecological knowledge systems of Asia and the Middle East (nutrition, public health, integrative medicine, plant sciences, and agro-ecology).
-She left academics to work as a writer-multimedia artist to share her work with the larger global audience.
+She pulls together her multiple skills as a scholar/artist to share her work with the larger global audience.

 She returned from a year as a Senior Research Fulbright-Nehru Scholar in India and is in post-production, producing a film series on Indian women farmers with editors, graphic artists, and animators.
 The series intersects globalization, climate change, environmental degradation, gender disparity, race and caste discrimination and farmers’ suicides in addition to the loss of crop, biological, cultural, culinary and linguistic diversities.
 The first film in the series is entitled, Bowing To No One.

 She creates global media content on Migrant Kitchens.
 The goal is to make invisible visible, bear witness, and relay the stories of migrants, through the lens of food with photography, film, interactive maps and story.
 She is assembling a series of multimedia and photographic exhibits on “In/Visible: Migrant Kitchens,” “In/Visible: Porters of Taste” that explores the lives of migrant workers in Old Delhi; and another on “In/Visible: Women Farmers.”
 At present Sarah continues Migrant Kitchens in Queens New York, and with a group of women in Fez, Morocco.
 Visit her Press & Awards Section for exhibits and Upcoming Section for screenings, presentations and conferences.